Theme #6: Children

-You rocked back on your heels, clasping your hands behind your back when you suddenly felt like a child that had been caught with their hand in the cookie jar.
+You rocked back on your heels, clasping your hands behind your back when you suddenly felt like a child who had been caught with her hand in the cookie jar.
 “I’m fine, Allistor,” you replied softly, averting your eyes to the floor.
 “Just ill.”

 He raised an eyebrow and heaved a sigh.
 “What ails you?” he questioned, not fooled.
 “Something must be botherin’ you to the point of not wantin’ to tell me anything.”
 Allistor’s hand fell from your cheek and rested on your arm instead, thumb tracing patterns absently on your skin.
 “Come on, out with it, lass.
 I don’t like watchin’ you suffer.
 You can tell me anything, you know.”